Sant Bani School

-The Sant Bani School is an independent pre-K to grade 8 day school in Sanbornton, New Hampshire, United States.
+The Sant Bani School is an independent kindergarten through 8th grade independent school located in Sanbornton, New Hampshire, United States.
 The school was founded in 1973.
 It can enroll approximately 150 students from kindergarten through eighth grade.
 The school is accredited by the New England Association of Schools and Colleges, is a member of the National Association of Independent Schools, and is recognized by the IRS as a tax-exempt 501(c)3 organization.

 History

 Sant Bani School was founded in 1973 as an elementary school with six students, and rapidly grew to include a high school.
 Adapting to changing demographics, in June 2015 the school adjusted and has focused on succeeding to become a best-in-class elementary program.
 In 2018 Sant Bani School added a PreSchool Learning Program on campus for students ages 3–5, which has been an immediate success.
 Initially an outgrowth of Sant Bani Ashram, a spiritual retreat center, the school became an independent organization in 1983 and thrives as a pre-K day school serving students from surrounding towns in the Lakes Region of New Hampshire.